End of Tenancy Cleaning in Bolton

 Dense terraced streets fill BL1, a large share let to sharers with high turnover.
 Check-outs cluster here and often run HMO-style, several bedrooms and a communal kitchen and bathroom on one inventory, so we book early and plan parking on the narrow roads.

-End of tenancy cleaning in Bolton from £156, built for the town’s Victorian terraces and student houses, with a free 48-hour re-clean if the check-out flags our work.
+End of tenancy cleaning in Bolton from £156, built for the town’s Victorian terraces and student houses.
+Free 48-hour re-clean if the check-out flags it.

 A mill town of terraces, with damp the enemy